Global ESG Investing: Standards Across India, USA, UAE, Singapore, and NZ

 In the UAE, the DFSA guidelines require companies to disclose their ESG performance in their annual reports.
 This includes information on their environmental impact, social responsibility, and governance practices.
 In Singapore, the MAS guidelines require companies to disclose their ESG performance in their annual reports.
 This includes information on their environmental impact, social responsibility, and governance practices.
 In NZ, the FMA guidelines require companies to disclose their ESG performance in their annual reports.
 This includes information on their environmental impact, social responsibility, and governance practices.

 Now, let's consider an example.
 Suppose you're an investor looking to invest in a company that meets high ESG standards.
-Using the MicroStocks.in screener, you identify a company like Microsoft, which has made significant strides in reducing its carbon footprint and improving its governance practices.
+Using the MicroStocks.in search tool, you identify a company like Microsoft, which has made significant strides in reducing its carbon footprint and improving its governance practices.
 Microsoft's ESG rating is AA, indicating a high level of ESG performance.
 In contrast, a company like ExxonMobil has a lower ESG rating of B, indicating a lower level of ESG performance.

 How ESG Investing Works — Step by Step